 - 98mm diameter x 42mm height; 173g weight

 - Chalk, Charcoal and Coral colour options

 - White power cable, irrelevant of colour choice

-From a purely aesthetic perspective, the Home's "homely" fabric material covering looks nice.
-However, fabric does limit where you can put the Home Mini, because it's not easily cleaned.
+From a purely aesthetic perspective, the Home Mini's "homely" fabric material covering looks nice.
+However, fabric does limit where you can put it, because it's not easily cleaned.
 This likely means you probably won't want it in a kitchen within reach of dirty hands, or accidental splashes and crumb-drops.